alokkulkarni/testcontainers-registry/README.md

 1. Create a new directory with the service name
 2. Add a `Dockerfile` and any required configuration files
 3. Add a `README.md` with usage instructions
-4. Update the workflow in `.github/workflows/build-and-push.yaml`
+4. Create a dedicated workflow in `.github/workflows/build-<service>.yaml`
 5. Update this main README.md